huggingface/community-events/huggan/pytorch/lightweight_gan/README.md

 This folder contains a script to train ['Lightweight' GAN](https://openreview.net/forum?id=1Fqg133qRaI) for unconditional image generation, leveraging the [Hugging Face](https://huggingface.co/) ecosystem for processing your data and pushing the model to the Hub.

-The script leverages 🤗 Datasets for loading and processing data, and 🤗 Accelerate for instantly running on CPU, single, multi-GPUs or TPU, also supporting fp16/mixed precision.
+The script leverages 🤗 Datasets for loading and processing data, and 🤗 Accelerate for instantly running on CPU, single, multi-GPUs or TPU, also supporting mixed precision.

 <p align="center">
     <img src="https://raw.githubusercontent.com/lucidrains/lightweight-gan/main/images/pizza-512.jpg" alt="drawing" width="300"/>